adamjamesreid/gurdon-bioinformatics/docs/scrnaseq_workshop.md

 You can download the data from DropBox [here](https://www.dropbox.com/sh/s79ttds7px190xu/AAAjHzirFkfik1i08Gh26uU_a?dl=0).

-n.b. the file is 4.2GB compressed and XXGB when uncompressed, so make sure you have enough space on your computer.
+n.b. the file needs to be unzipped and is ~2.6GB, so make sure you have enough space on your computer.

 Where these data are stored on your computer will affect some of the commands in the exercises!